Michigan Bus Accident Lawyer

 When you or a loved one is injured in a bus accident, the last thing you want to do is deal with complicated details of a personal injury claim.
 That is where Lipton Law can help you.
 We will work with you to take care of your claim, so you can focus on a smooth recovery.
 Our attorneys represent both passengers and pedestrians injured in bus accidents, offering unyielding support when you need it most.

-You’re going to need a qualified Michigan bus accident lawyer with the resources to fight back on your behave, because both the bus company and it’s insurance agent will do everything in their power to deny liability.
+You’re going to need a qualified Michigan bus accident lawyer with the resources to fight back on your behalf, because both the bus company and its insurance agent will do everything in their power to deny liability.
 You can count on that.

 At Lipton Law, you can expect to have a bus accident attorney that will stand by your side from the moment we’re hired.
 The sooner we can start on your case, the better the likelihood that you’ll have a favorable outcome.

 It’s critical that our team of Michigan bus accident lawyers can perform an inspection of the bus damage before it is repaired, as this could help your personal injury case.

 What Is the Statute of Limitations for a Michigan Bus Accident?

 In the state of Michigan, the statute of limitations for a bus passenger injured to seek compensation is three years from the time of the accident.
 Experienced Michigan bus accident lawyers can extend this in certain cases, but it’s best to get your case started as soon as possible.